 Depending on your purposes for entering Australia, there are a variety of different visa options available.
 The type of visa you will need depends on how long you plan to stay in Australia and what you want to do during your stay.
-You may want to live in Australia temporarily, or work as a business person or you may need to bring family – all of which require different visas.
+You may want to live in Australia temporarily or work as a business person or you may need to bring the family – all of which require different visas.
 There are also different visa classes, depending on whether the skills you are bringing to Australia are considered to be in ‘demand’ by the Australian Government Department of Immigration.
 All foreign nationalities must apply for a visa, there are no exemptions.
 In addition, all visitors must be of good health and character to gain entry to Australia.

-Australia has very good same sex relationship laws.
-In regards to visa applications, same sex partners are assessed the same as heterosexual de facto couples; both as partners and as parents.
+Australia has very good same-sex relationship laws.
+In regards to visa applications, same-sex partners are assessed the same as heterosexual de facto couples; both as partners and as parents.

 - If you want to go on reconnaissance: If you want to go on a reconnaissance, you can go to Australia on a Tourist Visa or a Working Holiday Visa (for those between the ages of 18-30).